binary-manu/routerify/README.md

   Debian versions or derivatives, but this has not been tested;
 * no UI for configuration: tweaks must be applied via the command line (i.e. forwarding ports);
-* it doesn't handle more than one wired NIC, altough multiple wired clients can be connected simply by attaching an L2 switch to the NIC configured for wired connectivity;
+* it doesn't handle more than one wired NIC, although multiple wired clients can be connected simply by attaching an L2 switch to the NIC configured for wired connectivity;
 * tweaking AP settings require editing `hostapd` configuration files